A Revealing Little Fact About the Reporting of SARS-CoV2 Virus and COVID-19

 The network news recently announced a certain large number of COVID-19 cases, again.
 They don't seem to understand the difference between SARS-CoV2 and COVID-19.
 By not using the proper names accurately, the public is continuously misinformed.

 News reporters and even some treating doctors and nurses in the ER or ICU make a subltle but important oversight when they mix-up the name of the SARS-CoV2 virus and the COVID-19 disease.
-The assumption that they are the same leads to a basic misunderstanding of the present situation, and it makes it much more difficult to think rationally about what to do, let alone coming up with the proper solutions and appropriate cures.
+Their assumption is they are one and the same.
+This leads to a basic misunderstanding of the present situation, and it makes it much more difficult to think rationally about what to do in your day-to-day life, let alone coming up with the proper solutions and appropriate treatment.

 Most people do not know that the virus and the disease are different things because of the way this outbreak is being reported as "COVOD-19 Confirmed Cases."
 No wonder everyone is confused and scared.